sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ### Integration Service
 If each SACM component represents a set of capabilities, the Integration Service represents the "fabric" by which all those services are woven together.
 The Integration Service acts as a message broker, combining a set of common message categories and infrastructure to allow SACM components to communicate using a shared set of interfaces.
 The Integration Service's brokering capabilities enable the exchange of various information payloads, orchestration of component capabilities, message routing and reliable delivery.
 The Integration Service minimizes the dependencies from one system to another through the loose coupling of applications through messaging.
 SACM components will "attach" to the Integration Service either through native support for the integration implementation, or through the use of "adapters" which provide a proxied attachment.

-The Integration Service should provide mechanisms for synchronous "request/response"-style messaging, asynchronous "send and forget" messaging, or publish/subscribe.
+The Integration Service should provide mechanisms for both synchronous and asynchronous "request/response"-style messaging, and a publish/subscribe mechanism to implement event-based messaging.
 It is the responsibility of the Integration Service to coordinate and manage the sending and receiving of messages.
 The Integration Service should allow components the ability to directly connect and produce or consume messages, or connect via message translators which can act as a proxy, transforming messages from a component format to one implementing a SACM data model.

 The Integration Service MUST provide routing capabilities for payloads between producers and consumers.
 The Integration Service MAY provide further capabilities within the payload delivery pipeline.
-Examples of these capabilities include, but are not limited to, intermediate processing, message transformation, type conversion, validation, etc.
+Examples of these capabilities include, but are not limited to, intermediate processing, message transformation, type conversion, validation, or other enterprise integration patterns.

 ## Downstream Uses
 As depicted by {{fig-notional}}, a number of downstream uses exist in the cooperative ecosystem.
 Each notional SACM component represents distinct sub-architectures which will exchange information via the integration services, using interactions described in this draft.